 We're rolling out automated sales tax for all QuickBooks users.
 If you still use manual sales tax, we'll also help you switch to the new sales tax system.

-Don't worry.
-After you switch to the new sales tax system, you have the option to use custom rates on invoices and receipts.
+If you want to track sales tax manually, you have the option to use custom rates on invoices and receipts.
 You can use custom rates to manually track special taxes like meals or excise tax.
 Or, use custom rates if you feel more confident tracking sales tax manually.

 Step 1: Learn how QuickBooks calculates sales tax

-QuickBooks automatically calculates the total tax rate for each sale based on the following:
+QuickBooks automatically calculates the total sales tax rate for each sale based on the following:

 Learn more on how QuickBooks makes each sales tax calculation accurate.